Majramos/awesome/TOPICS.md

 ## stocks

 *   [investbrainapp/investbrain](https://github.com/investbrainapp/investbrain) - Smart open-source investment tracker that consolidates and monitors market performance across your different brokerages

-## homelab

-*   [Sanjeet990/Astroluma](https://github.com/Sanjeet990/Astroluma) - Astroluma is a feature-rich, user-friendly dashboard designed to help you manage multiple aspects of your daily tasks and services.

 ## homeserver